Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-Kohut's Twinship Across Cultures: The Psychology of Being Human chronicles a 10-year-voyage in which the authors struggled, initially independently, to make sense of Kohut's intentions when he radically re-defined the twinship experience to one of "being human among other human beings".
+Kohut's Twinship Across Cultures: The Psychology of Being Human chronicles a 10-year-voyage in which the authors struggled, to make sense of Kohut's intentions when he radically re-defined the twinship experience to one of "being human among other human beings".

-Kohut's Twinship Across Cultures: The Psychology of Being Human chronicles a 10-year-voyage in which the authors struggled, initially independently, to make sense of Kohut's intentions when he radically re-defined the twinship experience to one of "being human among other human beings".
+Kohut's Twinship Across Cultures: The Psychology of Being Human chronicles a 10-year-voyage in which the authors struggled, to make sense of Kohut's intentions when he radically re-defined the twinship experience to one of "being human among other human beings".

 Über den Autor